blog posts

 What is DMZ (demilitarized zone)?

-DMZ on the network allows systems that are accessible to the general public and the Internet to be distinguished from systems that users of an organization can only use.
-DMZ is a communication boundary between two networks that do not trust each other.
-Since there is no trust in the Internet space, it can be done using the DMZ structure, which is usually designed by firewalls or proxy servers and placed in different layers of the network.
+The DMZ on the network allows systems that are accessible to the general public and the Internet to be distinguished from systems that an organization’s users can only use.
+The DMZ is a communication boundary between two networks that do not trust each other.
+Since there is no trust in the Internet space, the DMZ structure can be used, which is usually designed by firewalls or proxy servers and placed in different layers of the network.
 It raises trust in business and external communications.

 Introduction